- The Fed Won't Be Able To Soak Up Bad Mortgages Like It Once Did

 - The weakening petro-dollar will weaken demand for high-end housing

 - The inevitable symmetry of bubbles will force a price mean-reversion

-If you have not yet read Part I: Housing Prices are Being Dangerously Distorted by Big Institutional Money available free to all readers, please click here to read it first.
+If you have not yet read Part 1: How Much Longer Can Our Unaffordable Housing Prices Last? available free to all readers, please click here to read it first.

 Read More »